dariairad/pands-project/README.md

 4. 1 x .txt.file
 5. 10 x .png file

-The purpose of this README file is to provide insight into my process of researching and writing the code for those tasks.
+The purpose of this README file is to provide insight into my process of researching and writing the code for this project..

 ## Fisher's Iris Data Set